 The scientist is responsible for conceiving and communicating the app concept.
-The app concept is communicated in the 1/22/2015 meeting with teams and refined during the 1/26/2013 follow up meeting with teams.
+The app concept is communicated in the 1/25/2018 or 1/26/2018 meeting with teams and refined during the 1/30/2018 or 1/31/2018 follow up meeting with teams.
 I will schedule these meetings with the scientists before the semester begins.